-Many of the measures below should already be implemented by food businesses to control known food-borne and biosecurity risks.
 Being able to demonstrate how hygienic and social distancing measures are implemented will assist in mitigating the impacts of confirmed COVID-19 cases within the workforce.
 This may also reduce the number of staff who may need to be removed from the normal workstream.
-Documentation also provides a body of evidence to inform any discussions with the health department regarding isolation or deployment of individuals within a business's workforce.
+Documentation that can be used to verify the implementation of these measures also provides a body of evidence to inform any discussions with Queensland Health regarding isolation or deployment of individuals within a business's workforce.